Frequently Asked Questions about Drugs to Treat Erectile Dysfunction (Impotence)

 What are the side effects?

 The most common side effects are headaches, lightheadedness and facial flushing, which occur in about 15% of men.
 Other reactions include nasal congestion, indigestion, and back pain.
 Blue-tinged vision is even less common.
 In almost every case, these side effects are mild and temporary or fleeting.

 The use of PDE5 drugs is associated with a rare condition called Nonarteritic anterior ischemic optic neuropathy (NAION).
 It is a poorly understood disorder that can cause blindness.
 Fortunately, the number of cases is very small in relation to the millions of men who have used ED pills successfully.
 It’s not clear that there is a cause-and-effect relationship between ED pills and NAION.

 Another rare side effect is a prolonged painful erection (priapism).
 If an erection lasts more than 4 hours, you need emergency care.

 A few men who have taken a PDE5 drug have developed sudden hearing loss.
 Similar to NAION, it is not clear these drugs are the actual cause of the hearing problem.

 Can these drugs be abused?

 PDE5 drugs are not habit forming or addictive.
 They do not increase sexual desire or sexual enjoyment, other than by helping a man to achieve and maintain an erection.
-There is concern that Viagra, Levitra and Cialis could be misused as "performance enhancers" by some men who do not have erectile dysfunction.
-However, there is no reason to believe that these medications are unsafe when used in this manner, as long as they are taken in the recommended dosage and with the usual precautions.
+There is concern that these drugs could be misused as "performance enhancers" by some men who do not have erectile dysfunction.
+However, there is no reason to believe that they are unsafe when used in this manner, as long as they are taken in the recommended dosage and with the usual precautions.